ek2992/ek29.github.io/_posts/2014-01-01-text-formatting-examples.md

 With Markdown, it is possible to emphasize words by making them *italicized*, using *astericks* or _underscores_, or making them **bold**, using **double astericks** or __double underscores__.
 Of course, you can combine those two formats, with both _**bold and italicized**_ text, using any combination of the above syntax.
 You can also add a strikethrough to text using a ~~double tilde~~.

-## Paragraphs

-This is what a paragraph looks like.
-For the purpose of demonstration, the rest of this paragraph and the next paragraph after will mean absolutely nothing.
-Proin eget nibh a massa vestibulum pretium.
-Suspendisse eu nisl a ante aliquet bibendum quis a nunc.
-Praesent varius interdum vehicula.
-Aenean risus libero, placerat at vestibulum eget, ultricies eu enim.
-Praesent nulla tortor, malesuada adipiscing adipiscing sollicitudin, adipiscing eget est. Praesent nulla tortor, malesuada adipiscing adipiscing sollicitudin, adipiscing eget est.

-Proin eget nibh a massa vestibulum pretium.
-Suspendisse eu nisl a ante aliquet bibendum quis a nunc.
-Mauris lobortis nulla et felis ullamcorper bibendum.
-Phasellus et hendrerit mauris.
-Proin eget nibh a massa vestibulum pretium.
-Suspendisse eu nisl a ante aliquet bibendum quis a nunc.
-Praesent varius interdum vehicula.
-Aenean risus libero, placerat at vestibulum eget, ultricies eu enim.
-Praesent nulla tortor, malesuada adipiscing adipiscing sollicitudin, adipiscing eget est.

-## Headings

-Sometimes it is useful to have different levels of headings to structure your documents.
-Start lines with `#` to create headings.
-Multiple `##` in a row denote smaller heading size.
-The following demonstrate the full range of heading sizes:

-# Heading One (h1)

-## Heading Two (h2)

-### Heading Three (h3)

-#### Heading Four (h4)

-##### Heading Five (h5)

-###### Heading Six (h6)

-## Links

-You can create an inline link by wrapping link text in square brackets `[ ]`, and then wrapping the URL in parentheses `( )`.
-For example, it is very easy to [link to Google!](http://google.com).

-## Blockquotes

-Blockquotes are useful for denoting quotes, or highlighting a large block of text.
-Single line blockquote:

-> This quote will change your life.

-Multi line blockquote with a cite reference:

-> People think focus means saying yes to the thing you've got to focus on.
-But that's not what it means at all.
-It means saying no to the hundred other good ideas that there are.
-You have to pick carefully.
-I'm actually as proud of the things we haven't done as the things I have done.
-Innovation is saying no to 1,000 things.

 ## Code and Syntax Highlighting